rhkdump/kdump-auto-bisect/README.md

     systemctl disable kdump-auto-bisect

-## Want to get your hands wet
+## Want to get your hands dirty
 There is no such thing as an automated debugger.
-Debuging involves human engagement.
-Alhough KAB is designed for most cases, you may want to get your hands wet to customize KAB to suit your specific conditions.
+Debugging involves human engagement.
+Although KAB is designed for most cases, you may want to get your hands wet to customize KAB to suit your specific conditions.

-You may want to modify 'kernel_compile_install' in kab-lib.sh if common compilation and installation precedure cannot satisfy your amazing systems.
+You may want to modify 'kernel_compile_install' in kab-lib.sh if common compilation and installation precede cannot satisfy your amazing systems.

 You may want to modify 'detect_good_bad' in kab-lib.sh if the existence of /var/crash/ is not your standard to judge good commits or bad ones.